CS-433/cs-433-project-2-mllovers/README.md

 <br />'visualization_helpers.py' - This script is used for all visualizations.
 First, it can be used for plotting high-dimensional points in the chosen space (2D or 3D), colorizing them by groups using Isomap.
 Next, it plots data points in 3D space, colorizing them by their transposition and centers of the found clusters.
 Both major and minor parts of points can be viewed either simultaneously or separately.
 Finally, it plots the distribution of note pairs over the circle of fifths for every obtained cluster.

 - There is also 'main.ipynb' - a notebook that uses the whole code and shows all the visualizations.

-### Running the model

-Since running the model is computationally intensive for usual laptop machines, the code should be run in the cloud.
-For example, one can use [Google colab](http://colab.research.google.com/).
-One can try running the code on a local machine.
-However, due to the lack of memory that we faced, the only way we recommend running the code is on Google colab.
-Moreover, for some machines plots can be displayed incorrect as well as they are not seen anywhere besides Google colab.

-The external libraries are listed in 'requirements.txt'.

 ### Authors